TeamSHIRO/KURO/docs/kuro_booting_convention.md

 ### 2.3 Booting Process

-Kuro bootloader performs the following steps to load an executable:
+The bootloader should perform the following steps to load an executable:

 1. Read the ELF header and check if the executable is a valid ELF file.
 2. Read the KURO footer and check if the executable is a valid KURO executable.